Workplace Benefits

 Limitations

 • Funds typically need to be used by the end of the year: Unused funds in an FSA will generally need to be used by the end of the plan year, or they’re forfeited.
 However, some employers may offer a 2.5 month grace period to allow you extra time to use the money.
-Or employers might let you roll over unused funds up to a certain amount.
-As of 2023, you can roll over a maximum of $610 of unused funds.8 But not all employers will offer these options.
+Or employers might let you roll over unused funds up to a certain amount.1 As of 2024, you may be able to roll over a maximum of $640 of unused funds, depending on your plan.5 But not all employers will offer these options.

-• Accounts aren't portable: FSAs are owned by employers, not employees.
-This means if you leave your job or get terminated, you typically won’t be able to take the money in your FSA with you.
+• Accounts aren't portable: FSAs are tied to your employee benefits, so if you leave your job or are terminated, you typically won’t be able to take the money in your FSA with you.

-• Your employer has to offer it: If you’re self-employed or your employer doesn’t offer FSAs, you won’t be able to open one.
+• Your employer has to offer it: If you’re self-employed or your employer doesn’t offer FSAs, you won’t be able to open one.1

 FSA vs. HSA

-Both an FSA and an HSA can help you pay for medical care while saving on taxes, but there are some key differences.
+Both an FSA and an HSA can help you pay for medical care while saving on taxes, but there are some key differences between FSAs and HSAs:

-• HSAs are owned by an individual, not an employer.
+• HSAs are owned by an individual, not an employer.7

-• Funds in an HSA aren’t subject to use-it-or-lose it mandates and can be rolled over to the following plan year.
+• Funds in an HSA aren’t subject to use-it-or-lose-it mandates and the full balance can be rolled over to the following plan year.7

-• Money in an HSA can be invested or earn interest — FSA funds can’t be used this way.
+• Money in an HSA can be invested or earn interest — FSA funds can’t be used this way.7,8

-• Money in an HSA is portable and goes with you if you change employers.
+• Money in an HSA is portable and goes with you if you change employers or retire.8

 Is an FSA right for me?